 For more information, contact the Office of International and Border Programs at (575) 646-7041, or visit their website: https://ibp.nmsu.edu.

 Commuter students and those living on campus will find different meal plans that suit their lifestyles.
 A dining contract runs for the whole academic year, and charges are applied to a student’s university account every semester.
 For more information visit the Web site http://dining.nmsu.edu/.

 In addition to the meal plans, food service is available at various locations throughout the campus.
 Students may use cash, NMSU Aggie Ca$h, the NMSU Enhanced Aggie ID Card, a credit card, and, in most areas, the Aggie Dining Dollars that are included with the meal plan package.
 Food service location hours are posted at http://dining.nmsu.edu/ under “Food Guide.”
-Additional information can be obtained online at http://idcard.nmsu.edu/, or by contacting the ID Card Office at (575) 646-4835, or by visiting their office on the first floor of Corbett Center Student Union on weekdays between 8:00 a.m. and 4:30 p.m.
+Additional information can be obtained online at http://idcard.nmsu.edu/, or by contacting the ID Card Office at (575) 646-4835, or by visiting their office on the second floor of the NMSU Barnes & Noble Bookstore on weekdays between 8:00 a.m. and 4:30 p.m.